<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

 Cyber professionals are under more pressure than ever to support a new set of technologies in digital transformation, all while still maintaining the previous systems.
-With new responsibilities constantly being foisted upon them, it becomes even more impractical to expect cybersecurity leaders to manually monitor internal controls and risk management.
+With new responsibilities constantly being foisted upon them, it becomes even more impractical to expect cybersecurity leaders to manually assess internal controls and risk management.

 A reactive approach in the ever-changing digital landscape of cybersecurity is no longer enough.
 Manually sifting through spreadsheets to determine compliance when the result may no longer be relevant when the assessment is through wastes thousands of hours of resources that could be spent elsewhere.

 There is a simple solution: automation.
-Specifically, AI-assisted automation that gives business leaders insight into real-time risk monitoring and assessments.
+Specifically, AI-assisted automation gives business leaders insight into real-time risk monitoring and assessments.
 This approach mitigates control gaps and reduces the overall cost of audits.

 It will always be a consistent struggle to maintain control monitoring with legacy approaches and legacy IT GRC systems.